 This is a client doing everything he can to unlock value from these relationships for his brands.
 Multiple agencies, multiple brands, massive media spend, redundancy and not enough of a payoff; or at least that’s what we can infer from the directive.

 I don’t know Marc Pritchard, but really appreciate his efforts not to throw the baby out with the bath water.
 In the article he talks about bringing all the various agency creative together as a new model effort to find value by uniting the agencies in one collaborative effort.

 I’ve run huge global brand development sessions with agency partners and client brand teams from all over the world.
 The largest initiative included participants from 16 countries.
 The approach can work miracles in ideation and equally important in getting everyone on the same page.
 Getting everyone on the same page with a big brand idea requires great talent in the room, a hugely collaborative effort, and egos left behind.

-Believe it or not, it is rarely the creatives who do not play well with others.
 The minute the big idea is agreed, it’s the agency business leads who start tearing at the budget like lions on a kill.
-Unless a client is willing to address the budget and compensation in an equally unilateral manner, it is very tough to make the collaboration and the outcome stick.
+Unless a client is willing to address the budget and compensation in an equally unilateral manner, it is very tough to make the collaboration stick.